Menu

 Plaid Friday

-For the fourteenth year, independent businesses and community members in the Monadnock Region will celebrate Plaid Friday, the day after Thanksgiving.
-This year's event falls on Friday, November 24, 2023.
+For the fifteenth year, independent businesses and community members in the Monadnock Region will celebrate Plaid Friday, the day after Thanksgiving.
+This year's event falls on Friday, November 29, 2024.
 Wear plaid on Friday to show your support for our local economy and commitment to buying local this holiday season.

 Learn More: Plaid Friday